reflectoring/reflectoring.github.io/_posts/2020-04-23-spring-boot-testcontainers.md

             registration_timestamp * interval '1 second';
 ````

-This script **will not work** for `H2`, because the `USING` clause doesn't work with `ALTER TABLE` for `H2`.
+This script **will not work** for `H2` with `PostgreSQL` mode, because the `USING` clause doesn't work with `ALTER TABLE` for `H2`.

-Depending on the database, that we have in production, we can have database-specific features in the SQL script.
+Depending on the database we have in production, we can have database-specific features in the SQL script.
 For example, we can build table inheritance in `PostgreSQL` using the keyword `INHERITS`, but it doesn't work in
 other databases.
 At this moment we could take a not clean way and create two sets of SQL scripts for migration.